HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/files/xncp/anims.md

 According to the flags of this specific cast, these keyframes are supposed to control the X Position, which means that “Data” actually represents the X Position of the cast in this frame.

-The **Offset** and **Offset2** fields control the casts' Offset position value, where "Offset" is X, while "Offset2" is Y. They're usually used in the bouncing animations in the title screen, and things like that.
+The **Offset** and **Offset2** fields control the casts' Offset position value, where "Offset" is X, while "Offset2" is Y. For example, the buttons in the title screen of Sonic Generations use these values to stay in place when they're clicked since they get scaled up and down.
 Let’s look at the second keyframe:

 ![](./assets/anims/image8.png)